mahsaSH717/rp-extractor-ml/README.md

 This project is consist of tow main parts:

-1. Creating labeled dataset Excel files from original datasets
+1. Creating labeled dataset in Excel from original datasets

    - For more details please check out : [Creating labeled dataset README](create_labeled_data_sets/README.md)